mcanouil/awesome-quarto/README.md

 ## Featured (new releases)

 - [Tutorial: Creating your personal website using Quarto](https://ucsb-meds.github.io/creating-quarto-websites/) - A step-by-step guide for setting up a personal website using Quarto by Samantha Csik.
+- [A beginner's guide to using Observable JavaScript, R, and Python with Quarto](https://www.infoworld.com/article/3674789/a-beginners-guide-to-using-observable-javascript-r-and-python-with-quarto.html) - This article shows you how to set up a Quarto document to use Observable JavaScript, including how to pass data from R or Python to an Observable code chunk.

 <!--lint enable awesome-list-item-->
 <!--lint enable double-link-->